SamCHogg/Tron/README.md

 # Tron
-Tron for CS118 Robot Maze.
-This was a created for fun for the bonus challenge.
+The game Tron made inside the CS118 Robot Maze.
+This was a created for fun for the bonus challenge in my first year of university.
+It's pretty fun to play, but code wise is pretty bad.

 I believe this only works on Windows because of the weird stuff I did to get colours working.